mulesoft-consulting/mule4-dynamic-load-balanced-proxy/README.md

 * Api Manager gateway auto-discovery registration,
 * Using the Maven filter "feature" to add Maven properties to code in files stored in the resources-filtered directory...specifically, updating the api.base and log4j2 configurations with the project name.
 * Eureka REST API for dynamic service lookup,
-* Proxy requests from dynamic service list using a random selection algorithm.
+* HTTP request built from inbound headers and request values.

 ## Purpose